Background of regional service planning program

 A service map for the region and a review of referral pathways for some cancer services were identified as the first steps.

 Service map: Location of cancer services and cancer support services in the NEMICS region

-A regional, clinically validated service location map across all acute public and private health services at campus level in the NEMICS region has been developed.
+There is a regional, clinically validated service location map across all acute public and private health services at campus level in the NEMICS region.

 The full version of the map provides comments linked to cells where further information on the level of service is presented.
 The services map - summary provides a snapshot of the location and level of service (i.e. whether there is a general service or oncology specific service, and whether it is a full onsite service, or a partial service or sessional appointments).